thosgood/this-weeks-finds/markdown/151-200/week175.md

 enough.
 Finally King George III persuaded the board to give him the prize - but by then he was an old man.
 Luckily, I get the feeling Harrison was really more interested in building clocks than winning the prize money.
-He loved his work\... one of the keys to a happy life.
+He loved his work... one of the keys to a happy life.

-Here\'s a book that tells his story in more detail:
+Here's a book that tells his story in more detail:

 1\) Dava Sobel, Longitude, Fourth Estate Ltd., London, 1996.

 I found it in the gift shop of the Observatory.
-It\'s a fun read, but for the technical reader it\'s frustratingly vague on the technical details of how Harrisons\' clocks actually work.
+It's a fun read, but for the technical reader it's frustratingly vague on the technical details of how Harrisons' clocks actually work.

 I also bought this book there:

 2\) E. G. Richards, Mapping Time: The Calendar and its History, Oxford
 U. Press, Oxford, 1998.

-Since it\'s almost New Year\'s Day, let me tell you a bit what I learned about calendars!
+Since it's almost New Year's Day, let me tell you a bit what I learned about calendars!

 Mathematical physics has deep roots in astronomy, which may have been